 Using your Virtual Machines

-Note: For the best experience when using your VMs we’d recommend that you open the console in the VMware Remote Console (VMRC).
+Note: For the best experience when using your VMs we recommend that you open the console in the VMware Remote Console (VMRC).
 The VMRC will already be installed in the CMS labs in King William, on the virtual desktop, and in other labs where courses that use the Classroom Environment are taught.
 In other locations at the University (e.g. the library) you may need to install the VMRC from Software Center.

 To access the console of your VM select the “Open Remote Console” option from the right click menu.
 Depending on which browser you are using, you may be prompted to confirm you want to open the VMRC – say yes / open when prompted.

 The VMRC will now launch and you can access the console of your VM from it.
 The VMRC menu gives options for sending Ctrl-Alt-Del, powering on the VM etc.

-Note that if the VMRC does not start then it is most likely not installed and you would need to go to Software Centre to install it.
+Note that if the VMRC does not start then it is most likely not installed on the computer you are using and you will need to go to Software Centre to install it.